Exchange Station

-Mercury Court is a large office building in the business district in Liverpool City Centre, Liverpool.
+Exchange Station is a large office building on Tithebarn Street in the business district in Liverpool City Centre, Liverpool.

+History

 The fascia of the building is formed from the frontage of the former Liverpool Exchange railway station, designed by architect Henry Shelmerdine.
-The railway station closed in 1977 and was replaced by Moorfields nearby.
+The railway station opened in 1850 and closed in 1977, with mainline services switching to Liverpool Lime Street and local services moving to Moorfields.